-During the learning segment, you will use informal assessments to periodically and strategically check on students' understanding of, or ability to demonstrate, the content-specific learning goal(s) and ELD goal(s), if appropriate, and academic language development you are teaching.
+During the learning segment, you will use informal assessments to periodically and strategically check on students' understanding of, or ability to demonstrate, the content-specific learning goal(s) and academic language development you are teaching.
 Informal assessments allow you to check for understanding and adjust your instruction in the moment to meet students' learning needs.